Freesync is an adaptive synchronization technology that is widely used in monitors of all price categories.

 FreeSync is an important feature if you constantly suffer from screen tear and screen stutter issues when gaming.
 This happens when a de-sync occurs between monitor refresh rate and hardware frame rate.

 We looked at displays from various size categories ranging from 21.5 inches to 27 inches.
-Some offer a conventional refresh rate of 60Hz, others can feature a high performance 144Hz refresh rate.
+Some offer a conventional refresh rate of 60Hz which is enough for basic gaming.
+Others can feature a high performance 144Hz refresh rate for more hardcore gaming.

 Similarly, we found that AMD FreeSync can be found on all kinds of panel types including VA, IPS and TN.